PsyTeachR/mcs-conv/docs/appendix-0.md

 <p class="caption">(\#fig:img-updateall)Updating packages with RStudio</p>
 </div>

 Occasionally, you might have a few problem packages that seemingly refuse to update, for me, `rlang` and `vctrs` cause me no end of trouble.
-These aren't packages that you will likely every explicitly load, but they're required beneath the surface for R to do things like knit your Markdown files etc.
+These aren't packages that you will likely ever explicitly load, but they're required beneath the surface for R to do things like knit your Markdown files etc.

-If you try to update a package and get an error message that says something like `Warning in install.packages : installation of package ‘vctrs’ had non-zero exit status` or perhaps `Error in loadNamespace(i, c(lib.loc, .libPaths()), versionCheck = vI[[i]]) :  namespace 'rlang' 0.4.9 is being loaded, but >= 0.4.10 is required` one solution I have found is to manually uninstall the package, restart R, and then install the package new, rather than trying to update an existing version.
+If you try to update an existing package and get an error message that says something like `Warning in install.packages : installation of package ‘vctrs’ had non-zero exit status` or perhaps `Error in loadNamespace(i, c(lib.loc, .libPaths()), versionCheck = vI[[i]]) :  namespace 'rlang' 0.4.9 is being loaded, but >= 0.4.10 is required` one solution I have found is to manually uninstall the package, restart R, and then install the package new, rather than trying to update an existing version.
 The `installr` package also has a useful function for uninstalling packages.

 ```r